11th Hour Racing to support first global World Sailing Trust project

 Sailing Club Sustainability benchmark and suite of resources

 Sailing and yacht clubs worldwide have an impact on the environment: they draw on natural resources both on land and at sea.
-Many could improve their environmental impact performance, but little international guidance exists to suggest best practice in this area.
+Many could improve their environmental impact performance, but little international guidance exists to suggest best practices in this area.
 To support these efforts, the World Sailing Trust will work with World Sailing and sustainability experts to develop a suite of resources

 Tools and resources will be made available publicly online and will enable sailing clubs to benchmark their environmental performance and improve in areas ranging from energy efficiency, to waste reduction and maintenance regimes.
 Over time, clubs will be able to reduce their impact and continue to make improvements to their practice and infrastructure.